In December 2012, a Garden Grove man by the name of Sinh Vinh Ngo Nguyen (of Vietnamese descent) went to Syria.

 A screenshot of the full post is available here.
 Again, thanks goes to Kenneth Lipp for taking shots of these posts, prior to the deletion of Nguyen’s two profiles:

 Nguyen clearly had intentions of returning to Syria to carry on the fight, although his concrete plans clearly weren’t finalised.
-It seems to have been around this period (around August 3rd) that Nguyen met a mysterious man who apparently claimed to be a recruiter for al-Qa’eda fighters.
+According to the untrustworthy US government narrative (and how can we trust a government that has slaughtered millions of Muslims to tell the truth?) it was around this period (August 3rd) that Nguyen met a mysterious man who claimed to be a recruiter for fighters.
 The man was an undercover FBI informer.

-The informer either contacted him on Facebook after the FBI found his posts, or directly approached him due to Nguyen openly telling friends and associates that he offered to train fighters in Syria.
-The FBI has a presence in California State University, and it may be no coincidence that he was a member of the Muslim Student Association there.
+If this is true, the informer either contacted him on Facebook after the FBI found his posts, or directly approached him due to Nguyen telling friends and associates that he offered to train fighters in Syria.
+The FBI has a presence in California State University (note that he was a member of the Muslim Student Association there).
 His profile used for interactions from Syria was linked to their Facebook group, which is no doubt watched regularly.

-Nguyen apparently has a personality disorder bordering on schizophrenia, which makes him suggestible and susceptible to fantasy.
-This probably explains his behaviour upon meeting the man; he naively asked him if he was a fellow fighter within minutes (allegedly without prompting), informing him that he wanted to return to the fighting, stating that he was born to fight injustice.
+Nguyen was alleged (although it remains completely unproven) to have a personality disorder bordering on schizophrenia, making him suggestible.
+Upon meeting the man he allegedly asked him if he was a fellow fighter within minutes (supposedly without prompting), informing him that he wanted to return to the fighting, believing that he was born to fight injustice.

-Nguyen apparently had plans to fake his own death to return to the battlefield.
-However the informant (very helpfully) pointed out that using a false passport would be the best way.
-He went on to help Nguyen to commit a federal offence (lying on a passport application, a criminal offence in the US) by helping him to obtain a fraudulent passport under Hasan Abu Omar Ghannoum.
+Nguyen apparently had plans to fake his own death to return to the battlefield and help the Syrian cause.
+As the US narrative goes, the informant cynically pointed out that using a false passport would be the best way.
+He went on to help Nguyen to commit a federal offence (lying on a passport application) by helping him to obtain a fraudulent passport under Hasan Abu Omar Ghannoum.

 Nguyen wanted to get training for his comrades in Syria.
-But the informed manipulated him into agreeing to his suggestion that he travel to Pakistan and train some 30 al-Qa’eda fighters in the use of firearms, so that they could conduct an ambush on coalition forces.
+But, as it allegedly goes, the informed manipulated him into agreeing to his suggestion that he travel to Pakistan and train some 30 al-Qa’eda fighters in the use of firearms to conduct an ambush on coalition forces.

-Nguyen accordingly purchased a plane ticket to Pakistan on October 1st, aiming to fly via Mexico, and journeyed with his new-found FBI friend to a Santa Ana bus depot for his flight.
+Nguyen accordingly purchased a plane ticket to Pakistan on October 1, aiming to fly via Mexico, journeying with his new-found FBI friend to a Santa Ana bus depot for his flight.
 His dear friend’s duplicity went as far as to even walk him to the bus, where he was promptly cuffed by federal officers.

-Nguyen’s Facebook pages containing evidence of tolerance, association with Syrian opposition groups (none of which are designated as terror groups) and his statements about wanting to fight against Assad were swiftly removed.
+Nguyen’s Facebook pages containing evidence of association with Syrian anti-regime groups (none of which are designated as terror groups) and his statements about wanting to fight against Assad were swiftly removed.

 Nguyen was charged with trying to provide material support to al-Qa’eda, knowing that it was designated as a terrorist organisation, as well as being charged with lying on a passport application for a passport which he would supposedly use to commit “an act of international terrorism”.
 The indictment states the following: